suffolklibraries/lgc/content/collections/events/blank-page-gainsborough-10-04.md

     content:
       -
         type: text
-        text: 'Join textiles artist Clare Sams for this creative workshop for 10-16 year olds at Gainsborough Community Library.
-Learn how to make recycled art using magazines, comics and varnish.
-This workshop is part of '
+        text: 'Join theatre maker Sian Burford-Thomas for this creative workshop for 10-16 year olds at Gainsborough Community Library!
+This unique workshop will explore identity and performance, taking you on a creative journey of self-discovery.
+Sian’s workshop is brought to you as part of '
       -
         type: text
         marks: